NKID00/redstone-computer-utilities/README.md

 ### Commands (not fully implemented yet)

-Command `/rcu run` requires permission level 2 or higher, which is determined by the script.
+Commands require at least permission level 2 (configurable).
+Specially, command `/rcu run` requires permission level 2 or higher, which is determined by the script.
 This means that command blocks may not be able run it.
-Other commands require permission level 2.

 `/rcu` (WIP)
 - Give the command source player a wand item (configurable, pink dye as default).